Historical Institutional Abuse Inquiry

 Unfinished Business

-- Three of the six voluntary institutions identified by the Inquiry as having systemic failings have not made financial contributions to the cost of the HIA Redress Board and specialist support services as of September 2024
+- Three of six voluntary institutions identified by the Inquiry as having systemic failings have not made financial contributions to the redress scheme as of September 2024, despite the recommendation that all institutions should contribute

 4 years Duration